Boro people: Boros in colonial tribal politics

+Demographics

+Around 1.45 million Bodos are living in Assam, thus constituting 4.53% of the state population.
+A majority of them around 68.96% alone are being concentrated in Bodoland Territorial Region of Assam, numbering 1 million out of total 3.15 million population, thus constituting 31% of the region's population.
+In Bodoland's capital Kokrajhar, they are in minority, forming only 25% of the town's population.

 Folk tradition and mythology

 The history of the Boro people can be explained from folk traditions.
 According to Padma Bhushan winner Suniti Kumar Chatterjee, mythologically, Boros are "the offspring of son of the Vishnu (Baraha) and Mother-Earth (Basumati)" who were termed "Kiratas" during the Epic period.

 Social groups

 Aroi or Ari or Ary is a suffix in Boro language, which means folk.

 Some of the important clans of Boros are: